 However, the development came with an environmental cost.
 Up to the 1920s salmon ran the Shannon, Ireland’s largest river, in huge numbers, but implementation of the Ardnacrusha Scheme had an immediate effect on fish migration.
 Initial belief that returning adult salmon would continue to use the old river channel and access the middle and upper Shannon via Parteen Weir fish pass proved wrong.
 It became evident that the discharge through the hydropower station attracted fish up the tailrace where there was no passage facility to the headwater at the time so for this reason, a fish lift was retrofitted in 1959.
 However, neither fishway meets modern best practice and do not facilitate multi-fish species passage as required by the Water Framework Directive.

-CDM Smith’s work for the Steering Group is led by one of Europe’s leading experts in the field, Marq Redeker, and supported by technical staff from our offices in Ireland and Germany.
-Marq and his team will work with the Steering Group to suggest and review potential measures for the enhancement of ecological corridors and provision of free passage to migratory fish species at Ardnacrusha/Parteen and ultimately set out recommended options, including conceptual designs, for the improvement of fish migration in the Lower River Shannon Catchment.
-Public engagement will be an important part of the process and the Steering Group is mandated to report to the Minister for Housing, Planning and Local Government by 22 April 2020.
+CDM Smith’s work for the Steering Group was led by one of Europe’s leading experts in the field, Marq Redeker, and supported by technical staff from our offices in Ireland and Germany.
+Marq Redeker and his team worked with the Steering Group to identify and review potential measures for the enhancement of ecological corridors and provision of free passage to migratory fish species at Ardnacrusha/Parteen and ultimately set out a series of recommended measures, including conceptual designs, for the improvement of fish migration in the Lower River Shannon Catchment.